netsec-ethz/scion-tutorials/content/advanced/setup_endhost.md

 # Configuring SCION end host

-!!!
-Note
+{% include alert type="note" content="
 You should go through this tutorial if you want to install SCION end host but do not want to run other SCION AS services on that machine.
 Before proceeding you should already have SCION AS services available in your network, otherwise end host will not run properly.
+" %}

 ## Introduction